Address to the York Region District School Board Standing Committee

 If Ms. Terrell-Tracey is willing to do this with us, what is to stop her from contacting the employer of any other constituent who publicly disagrees with her?
 This is not how democracy is supposed to work.
 She has already threatened a member of a Stouffville Facebook group with a harassment report.
 She called the police on a mother who attended the November 5th meeting at Huron Heights.
 The police—after a civil email exchange where the mother invited Ms. Terrell-Tracey to meet face to face.
 All of these instances are documented and we request they be submitted to the public minutes of this meeting.

-Arnold and I are not standing before you because we have been the most harmed by the actions of the Trustee-Elect.
+Arnold and I are not standing before you because we are the most harmed by the actions of the Trustee-Elect.
 We are able to speak up because we are protected.
 We are very fortunate, and our privilege is demonstrated in our ability to stand before you this evening.
-Both Arnold and I have employers who are supportive of our actions and will continue to support us as we highlight the inappropriate behaviour of the Trustee-Elect, and continue to express our concerns about her health, her well being, her continued refusal to apologize—truly apologize—for her xenophobic comments, and her ability to advocate for our children.
+Both Arnold and I have employers who are supportive of our actions and will continue to support us as we highlight the inappropriate behaviour of the Trustee-Elect, and continue to express our concerns about her health, her well being, her continued refusal to apologize – truly apologize – for her xenophobic comments, and her ability to advocate for our children.
 Not all of Ms. Terrell-Tracey’s constituents are so fortunate, and it is unacceptable that they cannot voice their concern and dismay openly for fear that she may start emailing their places of employment asking for their dismissal—asking for them to be fired for no reason other than calling her to task for comments she has made, and continues to make, in a public forum, as an elected official with the York Region District School Board.
 She has effectively disenfranchised her most vulnerable constituents—constituents whose work situations are precarious.
 Those with precarious work are disproportionately people of colour and, yes, those who were not born in Canada.

 It is not right.